neuroinformatics-unit/movement/docs/source/getting_started/input_output.md

             writer.writerow([frame, individual, x, y, width, height, confidence])

 ```
-Alternatively, we can convert the `movement` bounding boxes' dataset to a pandas DataFrame with the {func}`.xarray.DataArray.to_dataframe()` method, wrangle the dataframe as required, and then apply the {func}`.pandas.DataFrame.to_csv()` method to save the data as a .csv file.
+Alternatively, we can convert the [movement bounding boxes dataset](target-poses-and-bboxes-dataset) to a pandas DataFrame with the {func}`.xarray.DataArray.to_dataframe()` method, wrangle the dataframe as required, and then apply the {func}`.pandas.DataFrame.to_csv()` method to save the data as a .csv file.